 The invention of plastic has transformed our lives to make it fast, reliable, and for better or worse, more disposable.
 Let’s find out more about the interesting history of plastics.

 When Was Plastic Invented? | The History of Plastics

 Plastics have a long history.
-The invention of plastics has changed the

-	world for the better and made it what it is today.
-It was 1862 when

-	Alexender Parkes introduced the first-ever man-made plastic at the London

-	International Exhibition.
-It was named “Parkesine,” while Parkes discovered

-	it when he was trying to invent a synthetic alternative for shellac for

-	waterproofing.
-Parkesine was marketed as a better working substitute for

-	ivory and horn.
+The invention of plastics has changed the world for the better and made it what it is today.
+It was 1862 when Alexender Parkes introduced the first-ever man-made plastic at the London International Exhibition.
+It was named “Parkesine,” while Parkes discovered it when he was trying to invent a synthetic alternative for shellac for waterproofing.
+Parkesine was marketed as a better working substitute for ivory and horn.

-	For better or for worse, Parkesine was not a commercial success; however, it

-	played a crucial step in the development of the first man-made plastic.

-	Then, another breakthrough came along, and the potential value of the

-	material was realized when an inventor named Wesley Hyatt in Albany, New

-	York, discovered a technique to develop and manufacture an enhanced version

-	of Parkesine, now popularly known as Celluloid.
+For better or worse, Parkesine was not a commercial success; however, it played a crucial step in developing the first man-made plastic.
+Then, another breakthrough came along, and the potential value of the material was realized when an inventor named Wesley Hyatt in Albany, New York, discovered a technique to develop and manufacture an enhanced version of Parkesine, now popularly known as Celluloid.

-	Another major event in the world of plastics was when Polyvinyl Chloride

-	(PVC) was first polymerized between 1838-1872.
+Another major event in the world of plastics was when Polyvinyl Chloride (PVC) was first polymerized between 1838-1872.

 However, the most crucial breakthrough came in the year 1907, when Belgian-American chemist Leo Baekeland created Bakelite, the first actual synthetic, mass-produced plastic.

 The question of when was plastic invented must still be spinning in your mind.
 And that’s okay, as the question doesn’t have a short and simple answer.
 It’s a long tale with lots of things happening in it.